-NR, however, now claim in their response to WTC that 'sighting from all four aspects is insufficient to some degree, the most important being from the southern decision point (for) Colchester-bound trains [= to the east], where only 80m is available'.
-This '80m' claim is not explained in any documents presented to the inquiry, however we have learnt more in email correspondence with NR who have given several different 'reasons' for it.
+Turning now to the sighting from the south side to the east.
+NR continue to claim that from the 'decision point' one can see only 80m (or 83m) to the east.
+This '80m' claim, which does not of course reflect the reality, is not explained in any documents presented to the inquiry, however we have learnt more in email correspondence with NR who have given several different 'reasons' for it.
 The initial reason was that a light engine (a locomotive with no train behind) would, after being visible previously, disappear from sight for a couple of seconds behind the southern abutment of the Anglesea Rd bridge (which is in principle true).
-It was however pointed out to NR that there are no regular light engine movements on this line, and that the probability of one appearing at the very same moment as someone was about to cross from the south side is infinitesimally small .
-Subsequently NR came back with another claim, that 'an 8-car train disappears from sight for a very short period', which is totally untrue - as it is for 4-car trains also.
-And also
+It was however pointed out to NR that there are no regular light engine movements on this line, and that the probability of one appearing at the very same moment as someone was about to cross from the south side is infinitesimally small.
+(Up light engines also have a 30mph restriction).